 As of today, Superior Plus yields 9.9% – more than four times the average dividend yield in the S&P 500.
 This makes Superior Plus one of our high-yield stocks, which we define as having a dividend yield above 5%.
 You can see the full list of all 5%+ yield stocks here.

 Superior Plus’ high dividend yield and monthly dividend payments are two reasons why investors might take interest in this stock.
 However, the volatile nature of Superior’s business model and a poor track record of dividends are red flags.

 This article will analyze Superior Plus’ investment prospects in detail to determine whether the company merits consideration for the portfolios of dividend growth investors.

 Superior Plus is an energy company headquartered in Toronto, Canada.
-The company has a market capitalization of $1.5 billion and operates in two main segments:
+The company operates in two main segments: